 What Is the Solar Tax Credit?

-The federal solar tax, also called the investment tax credit (ITC), enables you to deduct 30 percent of the cost of a solar energy system installation.
+The federal solar tax, also called the investment tax credit (ITC), enables you to deduct 30 percent of the cost of a solar energy panel system installation.
 This federal tax credit is good for both commercial and residential solar systems with no cap on its value.

 While this tax credit is a valuable opportunity for homeowners and business owners alike, it’s coming to an end over the next several years.
 Here are the details: